n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/root-nodes/n8n-nodes-langchain.agent.md

 !!! note "No memory"
 	The ReAct agent doesn't support memory sub-nodes.
 This means it can't recall previous prompts, or simulate an ongoing conversation.

-### Mode

-Choose whether to run the chain once, or for every input item.
-Select either:

-* Run Once for All Items
-* Run Once for Each Item

 ### Text